 Day 1 Istanbul Arrival

 Arrival at Istanbul Ataturk Airport.
-You will be met and transferred to your hotel.
+You will be welcomed by Pakero travel representative and transferred to your hotel.
 After check in we will have a welcome cocktail.
 Dinner and Overnight.
 (D)

 Day 2 Istanbul Full Day City Tour